Paper Poppy Perfection!

 When choosing colors for my line of tissue paper packs, I knew I needed at least one set with a gorgeous citrusy summer color palette.
 Now that we’re in the middle of fall, I’m missing those fabulous shades!
 The sunny colors in our Tropical Squeeze tissue pack inspired me to make these happy tissue paper poppies.
-If you haven’t already heard, each of the new tissue paper packs includes free shipping and its own project pattern.
+If you haven’t already heard, each of the new tissue paper packs includes its own project pattern.
 This tissue paper poppies template is the surprise you will find inside your Tropical Squeeze pack!

 Before cutting up the packaging of the tissue pack to get the template, I would suggest scanning the template into your computer for safe keeping.
 That way you will never lose it!
 I have also attached the PDF template below.
 Other than the tissue paper, you will need 18 gauge floral wire, 3/4″ foam balls and floral tape.
 We decided to add a bit of texture to our tissue paper poppies bouquet by making metallic text weight paper leaves rather than tissue leaves.
 We used a combo of Fairway and Sour Apple papers, and we included an SVG template for the leaves if you would like to use your cutting machine for the metallic paper.
 Note: do not use a cutting machine with the tissue papers!
 We always hand cut tissue because it tends to be too light for cutting machines.